 I prefer serving this particular tiramisu in individual glasses or trifles because, due to the lack of eggs in the filling, the cream sets less than in a traditional tiramisu.
 Besides, it looks fancier served this way.
 If you choose to make it in a baking dish, make sure you give it a few hours (at least 8) to set completely.

-For more detailed information on how to assemble the recipe, please refer to my other tiramisu recipe post.
+For more detailed information on how to assemble the recipe, or if you’re looking for a more traditional tiramisu, please refer to my other tiramisu post.

 - 1 cup brewed espresso or strong coffee (made of 1 cup hot water mixed with 2 tablespoons instant coffee granules or espresso powder)